openshift/nodejs-ex/README.md

         $ oc start-build nodejs-ex --follow

-You can alternatively leave off `--follow` and use `oc logs nodejs-ex-n` where *n* is the number of the build to track the output of the build.
+You can alternatively leave off `--follow` and use `oc logs build/nodejs-ex-n` where *n* is the number of the build to track the output of the build.

 #### Deploy the app